 Haters benefit from the anonymity of social networks - but anonymity also has its good sides.
 The solution to the problem is not simply to ignore Internet trolls and haters, but to stand up strongly against them.
 Because in the end, the good and emphatic people are in the majority - they just have to make their voices heard.

 I hope that I could help you and maybe other people with this post.
 Do you have questions, suggestions or your own experiences that you would like to share?
-Then just write me a - gladly also critical but still friendly - comment under this post 😉.
+Then simply write me a - gladly also critical but still friendly - comment under this post 😉.

 PS.: I have given you a whole list of Quotes About Positive Thinking that will help you get in a better mood when you come across hate comments again.
 Have fun!